 In my artistic endeavours, I've always been greatly influenced by music.

-And there has been very little music that has touched me more than a specific brand of rock.
+And there has been very little music that has touched me more than a specific kind of rock.

 It's hard to put into words what exactly is the essence of this style, but I'll try to make a list of "requirements" that must be met: